gabrielmcg/Docker-docs/ops/README.md

 <p class="p">This solution supports two types of Splunk deployment.
 Firstly, there is a built-in deployment
 useful for demos and for getting up to speed with Splunk.
 Alternatively, the solution can be configuired to interact with a standalone production Splunk deployment that you set up independently.
-In this case, you must explicitly configure the universal forwarders with external "forward servers" (splunk indexers), whereas this happens automatically with the built-in option.
+In this case, you must explicitly configure the universal forwarders with external "forward servers" (Splunk indexers), whereas this happens automatically with the built-in option.

 </p>